 From EYFS, the Little Wandle Letters and Sounds Revised programme is followed to ensure a consistent teaching of phonics.
 In Nursery, phonetic knowledge is developed through the environment and 1 taught session a week, through to reception where children make a strong start to their acquisition of phonetic knowledge with daily phonic sessions from Autumn week 2, continuing throughout Key Stage 1.
 From Years 2-6, the Spelling Shed scheme is used with a taught spelling session on a Monday and spellings sent home with children that day.

-Spelling, punctuation and grammar are recognised as the essential ingredients for writing and so at Oakfield we have developed a programme for teaching grammar and punctuation (in accordance with the National Curriculum guidelines) which incorporates the use of ‘Alan Peat’ sentence types.
-It is an expectation that children will cover the grammar, punctuation and sentence types for their current year group and demonstrate them in their writing.
-Skills taught in the daily GAPs sessions must be reflected in writing undertaken during the English lesson in order to demonstrate their use in context.
+Spelling, punctuation and grammar are recognised as the essential ingredients for writing and so, at Oakfield, we have developed a programme for teaching grammar and punctuation (in accordance with the National Curriculum guidelines) which incorporates the use of ‘Alan Peat’ sentence types.
+It is an expectation that children will cover the grammar, punctuation and sentence types for their current year group and demonstrate these within their writing.